vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/1_The_New_and_Full_Moon_Sacrifices.md

 +++

 ## 10
-### a
-The Raksas is burnt up, the evil spirits are burnt up.
 ### b
-With Agni's keenest flame I burn you.

 ### c
 May I not brush the place of the cattle, I brush thee that art strong and overcomest foes.
 ### d